 These little cuties hail from Malta.
 A part of the toy dog group, they are an ancient breed that hasn’t changed much over the years.
 They’re friendly dogs and are especially useful for those with allergies.

-Their coats are soft and need very little maintenance, except the occasional brushing.
+Their coats are soft and need little maintenance except for the occasional brushing.
 They do not shed much.

 2. Portuguese Water Dog

-This breed has an endearing fondness towards the water.
-They have webbed feet that would initially help them swim and convey messages.
-They are best suited as companions for families residing near water bodies.
+This breed has an endearing fondness for water.
+They have webbed feet that initially helped them swim and convey messages.
+The dogs are best suited as companions for families residing near water bodies.